blbadger/blbadger.github.io/language-representations.md

  THIS isna prompted Sent."
 ```

-but for a non-invertible fully connected model (with layer dims of $[768, 4*768, 768]$) we find that only the top-1 most activate input is very recognizable.
+but for a non-invertible fully connected model (with layer dims of $[768, 4*768, 768]$) we find that only the top one or two most activated input tokens are recognizable.

 ```
  this is a prompt sentence.